rosaguta/DIV-sound-doc/Writerside/topics/Learning Outcomes/5_Cultural_differences_and_ethics.md

 ### My mom (I don't want to use my mothers full name so i'm going to use 'My Mom')

-My mother was born in Russia and raised in Latvia during the USSR times.
-Her childhood at school is a very different.
+My mother was born and raised in Latvia during the USSR times.
+Her childhood at school was a very different.
 In latvia they are more strict than the Dutch.
+When Latvians hear the word `must` in an assignment they have todo, That task has the first priority.
+In comparison, The Dutch are a little bit more laid-back when it comes of doing things that `must` be done. latvians are much more disciplined
+Latvians are much more disciplined into doing tasks regardless of the difficulty.
+When someone assigns them a task, That task has to be completed by X date

-Later when she moved to the netherlands and fast-forward a few years later, she started a HBO Training as a dialysis nurse.
+Later when she moved to the netherlands and fast-forward a few years later, she started an HBO Training as a dialysis nurse.
 She was 1 of the few `outsiders` of her class in the first year.
 My mom did a things a little bit more differently.
-As observed by my mother the dutch students in her class were always procrastinating schoolwork.
+As observed by my mother the Dutch students in her class were always procrastinating schoolwork.
 That resulted in the Dutch students to experience stress.
 In contrast, My mother was always early with finishing assignments and always asked for help at home.
 Because Dutch isn't her first language, She asked us to re-read her work to check if the spelling and grammar is correct.

-She also noted that for russians that the word `must` is a must.
-Tasks that are defined with that word have to be done first and nothing comes in between.
-This is not really the case for dutch students.
-They are a bit more laid-back.
-This will lead to procrastination

-Russians are also more disciplined into doing tasks regardless of the difficulty.
+### My experience

+When doing (school) work, I started the semester very enthusiastic and completing tasks very early on, but as time went on, I have gotten more laid-back just like the Dutch students.
+I have a little bit of both worlds.
+I have the doing things early and doing things that must be done from my mother but i also have the laid-back features from the Dutch

 ## What are Ethics?